 Once you publish your post, your readers have access to that pdf and can download it to save and/or print.

 Also, keep in mind: When sharing a pdf that you didn’t create, it’s courtesy to link back to the blog post or webpage providing the pdf and not directly to the pdf file.
 With a file you created and own, you can link directly to the pdf file.

-just Lu -- I'm sharing some really fun tutorials tomorrow and hopefully Saturday!
+Have a wonderful Wednesday!
+If you get in a crafting mood this week, come on over to just Lu — I’m sharing some really fun tutorials tomorrow and hopefully Saturday!

 Lu (or Lorene if you prefer) is the mom of one squirmy boy and the wife of a singing and dancing elementary teacher.
 She is the proud author of this weekly Wednesdays on the Web (WotW) segment here on Housewife Eclectic and spends the other days of the week blogging about crafts and whatever else comes up at just Lu.